Cheevey/PHBS_BlockChain_2018/README.md

 Recently, the UIP team has reached strategic cooperation with many institutions such as INBlockchain, Taiyiyun Technology, Viking Capital, Digital Chain Technology and Canada CK, and will jointly build the world's first top blockchain IP exchange.
 They are excellent companies in the industry and have a good strategic relationship with UIP.
 At the same time they are completing a lot of related projects.
 These projects and UIP have opened up the upstream and downstream links of the entire entertainment content industry.
 From the generation of content copyright, the transaction circulation forms a complete industrial chain and an ecological industry circle.

+### UIP Four-stage product application

+* IP deposit:

+UIP is easy to implement the digital IP of the user through the traceable, distributed, difficult to tamper and other characteristics of the blockchain itself, as well as the hashing algorithm, asymmetric encryption and timestamp.

+When a user uploads each piece of work, it is automatically time stamped by the trading platform.
+At the same time, in order to prevent some lawless elements from plagiarizing others' success, and on the trading platform to seek profits through transactions, UIP will adopt the real-name system registration transaction mode, and carry out credit system for individuals.

+**principle model**

 ![image](https://github.com/Cheevey/PHBS_BlockChain_2018/blob/master/images/11.png)

+The user uploads the digital file that wants to be verified to the UIP system.
+The UIP will generate the user block and calculate its hash value.
+Then, UIP records the root hash value of the user block Merkle Tree to the anchor block.
+In the block of the chain; finally, the UIP broadcasts the root hash of the anchor block Merkle Tree through the transaction to the blockchain.

+Through the above mechanism, UIP will minimize the cost of user deposits and ensure that the stored data is broadcast on the public chain, thus ensuring that its stored data is difficult to be tampered with by any individual or organization.

+* IP transaction

 ![image](https://github.com/Cheevey/PHBS_BlockChain_2018/blob/master/images/12.png)

+* IP separation

+## The practical application of *White Night*

 <p align="center">
 	<img src="https://github.com/Cheevey/PHBS_BlockChain_2018/blob/master/images/14.png" alt="Sample"  width="800" >
 	<p align="center">
 		<em>Figure 14</em>

+## Valuation of UIP

+## Future Outlook

+## Reference